Mobile mechanics can be cheaper and more convenient than repair shops, but they still have some drawbacks.

 Mobile services are quick, convenient and generally cheaper than shops

-It doesn’t need to be stated that having a mechanic come to you is a far greater help than leaving your vehicle at a shop and possibly lacking a means of getting around otherwise.
-Many people often cite the logistics issues and being without a car among the most aggravating aspects of a mechanic experience.
+It goes without saying that having a mechanic come to you is much more convenient than leaving your vehicle at a shop and being left without transportation.
+Many would agree that logistics issues and being without a car are some of the most aggravating aspects of a mechanic experience.

 The traditional garage nonetheless offers the fullest service

-There is every reason to feel excited about mobile mechanics, and once many customers give it a try, they're usually inclined to keep it up.
+There is every reason to feel excited about mobile mechanics, and once customers give it a try, they're usually inclined to keep it up.
 However, it wouldn't be fair at all to say that garages are obsolete.
-Rather, whether your car is better suited for a mobile appointment or a stint in the shop largely depends on the severity of the issues at hand.
+Rather, whether your car is better suited for a mobile appointment or a stint in the shop largely depends on how bad the issues at hand are.

-Saying this should not be taken to mean that mobile mechanics are limited in what they can offer.
-On the contrary, many mobile service customers are impressed by the sheer amount the mechanic can do without a shop.
-Nonetheless, the limited van space and lack of an on-hand parts stockpile makes a mobile mechanic less convenient in the event of significant car repairs.
+This should not be taken to mean that mobile mechanics are limited in what they can offer.
+On the contrary, many mobile service customers are impressed by just how much the mechanic can do without a shop.
+Nonetheless, the limited van space and lack of an on-hand parts stockpile makes a mobile mechanic less convenient for major car repairs.

 Your insurance coverage can factor into your decision

-If you’re in a situation where your car breaks down on the road and lack the helpful roadside assistance add-on in your insurance policy, you can save yourself hundreds of dollars in towing fees by contracting a mobile mechanic to the spot and having them make the necessary fixes.
-This can backfire if it’s found that the vehicle needs to be towed anyway, but it should be considered if you’re reasonably assured that the issue can be addressed on-site.
+If your car breaks down on the road without a roadside assistance add-on in your insurance policy, you can still avoid paying hundreds of dollars in towing fees.
+Just contact a mobile mechanic to the spot to have them make the necessary fixes.
+This can backfire if you need to

 You'll need to provide a mobile mechanic with a place to work

 If you're hiring a mobile mechanic, it helps to have a garage they're able to work in.
-Seeing as this business model eschews the shop, it's up to the customer themselves to provide an area that's safe and practical for car work.
+This business model lacks a shop, so it's up to the customer themselves to provide an area that's safe and practical for car work.

-You are going to want to offer a place that is solid, dry and flat.
-Because of this, the weather can factor in heavily.
+You are going to want to offer a place that is solid, dry and flat, so remember that the weather can factor in heavily.
 While a garage or car park are safe bets, rain and other weather complications can get in the way.
 Every mobile mechanic will have their own weather policy; you should ask if you think this might be an issue at all.

-If you don't have a garage of your own for the mechanic to use, it may help to ask to use a neighbor's, or otherwise park the car underneath an overhang to keep things dry while the mechanic works.
+If you don't have a garage of your own for the mechanic to use, it may help to ask to use a neighbor's.
+Otherwise, you can park the car underneath an overhang to keep things dry while the mechanic works.